Lokillouu/MetaSounds-Notify/README.md

 Personal use case:
 I developed a spawner for the game "Ethernal" that synchronizes enemy waves with the music.
-Each time a wave concludes, the next track loop seamlessly transitions in, and as each track loop begins, a new wave commences.
+Each time a wave concludes, the next track loop seamlessly transitions in, and as each track loop begins, a new wave starts.
 Rather than abruptly cutting the loops, we manipulate the Loop Start and Loop Duration parameters to ensure a smooth transition from one loop to another.